sodafoundation/community/events/sodacode2022/hacker_guide.md

     -   `SODAMED`
     -   `SODALOW`

+- If multiple team members contribute to one PR and the PR is accepted, the points will be assigned to the member who raises the PR.

+- The points gathered by all the team members across all the projects will be counted towards the team score.

 - For issues that are raised, on any of the projects, and accepted by the project maintainers the participants will be awarded points based on the priority / complexity.

     -   `SODATESTHIGH`
     -   `SODATESTMED`